brentleyjones/brentley.dev/src/posts/2022-01-19-What's-New-in-Bazel-5.0.md

 ## Command-Line Flag Changes

-Bazel's [LTS strategy][versioning] allows for breaking changes between major versions.
+Bazel's [LTS strategy][lts-releases] allows for breaking changes between major versions.
 In particular,
 it allows for command-line flags to be removed, renamed,